Clarence Darrow: Political career

 Darrow was well-involved in Chicago's Democratic politics.
 In the 1903 Chicago mayoral election there was a strong push by members of the Chicago Federation of Labor and others to draft Darrow as a third-party candidate.
 Darrow considered accepting, and even seemed prepared to announce his candidacy, but ultimately declined to run.
 Darrow served in the Illinois House of Representatives from the 17th district during the 43rd General Assembly as one of two members of the Public Ownership Party along with John J. McManaman.
 He was elected on a platform "advocating the municipal ownership of public utilities."

 Darrow was appointed in 1905 by newly elected Chicago mayor Edward Fitzsimmons Dunne to serve in the position of "Special Traction Counsel to the Mayor", assisting Dunne in his attempts to resolve the city's traction problem.
 He and Dunne had presented two plans to the Chicago City Council, both of which it rejected.
 Darrow resigned his position in November 1905.

+Personal life

+Darrow married Jessie Ohl in April 1880.
+They had one child.
+He was Clarence Darrow's only child.
+Clarence and Jessie divorced in 1897.
+In July 1903, he married Ruby Hammerstrom, a journalist 16 years his junior.

-Death
+Death and legacy

-Darrow died on March 13, 1938, at his home, in Chicago, Illinois, of pulmonary heart disease.
+Clarence Darrow died on March 13, 1938, at his home in Chicago, of pulmonary heart disease.

-Legacy

-Today, Clarence Darrow is remembered for his reputation as a fierce trial attorney who, in many cases, championed the cause of the underdog; because of this, he is generally regarded as one of the greatest criminal defense lawyers in American history.
+Today, Darrow is remembered as a trial attorney who often championed the underdog, earning him a reputation as one of the greatest criminal defense lawyers in American history.